Back

 This is the same as the previous image except now there is also a box around the number 5 in the solution below the horizontal line.

-Finally, place the decimal point to the left of the number 5, one decimal place over in our answer.
+Finally, place the decimal point to the left of the number 5, one decimal place over in the answer.

 In this image the boxes around the 9 and 5 are no longer there and there is now a decimal point between the 34 and the 5 in the solution under the horizontal line.
 This makes the number under the horizontal line 34.5.
 There is an arrow pointing to the decimal point to add emphasis that it is one space over from the right.